 Summary of Aim #3: Here we took advantage of the large collection events that were organized around the first Aim.
 Thousands of people took part in these collections and we asked many of them to swab their cell phones and shoes as part of the project.
 The idea was to study the “biogeography” of the microbiome of these objects which is a fancy way of saying “who lives where”.
 These samples were also compared to the samples from the ISS, as well as those from other studies on cell phones and shoes.
-As of late 2019 these results had been submitted for publication (a preprint is available here).
+These results were published in June of 2020.
+You can also explore the data in an online interactive visualization here.
 The punch line: the microbiome of cell phones is very different from that of shoes, and both contain surprising numbers of uncharacterized bacteria.

 Between the ISS, the Science Cheerleaders, and bacteria… there was quite a lot of press about Project MERCCURI.
 For years we tried to track this press and keep links on a page on the now defunct website.
 A dump of those links can be found here, many of them still work but many do not.
 Other information lost with the website included interactive versions of the trading cards created for the 48 bacteria that went to space and a cool map showing all the sampling sites around the country.

 We were able to locate the following files of interest: